Ames-Laboratory-Cyber-Group/docs/fakesite/design/protocol.md

                    in the test case
                     => For each pull task result:
                         => Record result
-                => If RESPONSEMAX seconds pass without a Result message for a given pull task:
+                => If RESPONSEMAX + Delay seconds pass without a Result message for a given pull task:
                     => Mark the task as a failure
                     => Ignore any later Result message for this task